freaktechnik/justintv-stream-notifications/providers.md

 ![Twitch textmark](/img/twitch-icon.png)
 ------
 [Twitch](https://twitch.tv) is the initial provider of the extension and focusses on games.
+It is owned by Amazon.

 ### Features